 Susan Kilty changed her career from working within the field of education to a career focused on digital marketing.
 She is sharing with us what she finds to be the top three challenges of career change and how to overcome them.

 “It always seems impossible until it’s done.” – Nelson Mandela.

 Bored in your current job?
 Unsatisfied and itching for something different?
 Have no idea on how to embark on a career change?
-Based on my own experiences, I will explain how you can achieve change, and find a career to fall in love with.
+Based on my own experiences, I explain how you can achieve change, and find a career to fall in love with.
 It really is possible!

-1. Your biggest obstacle is you.
+1. Your biggest obstacle when changing your career is you.

 “What you need to do is look at that obstacle thought, see that it can be turned into a strategy that then you can implement in terms of achieving your goal.” – Brooke Castillo, The Life Coach School.

 While working for that company, there were signs everywhere telling me that I needed to get out: I was embarrassed to talk about my work; ashamed about how my colleagues and I were treated; feeling frustrated that none of us ever did anything about our situations for fear that I’d get fired; and terrified that I would reach retirement age without having enjoyed a fulfilling career propelled by work I could feel proud of.

 Completely uninspired by the meaningless work.
 At the same time, I felt stuck.
 I knew I needed to make a career change but I had no idea where to start.
 My self-confidence had taken a hit and I couldn’t figure out what my options were.